-Like so many of my patients, you probably know your cholesterol levels, and you might even recall your last blood pressure reading.
+Like so many of our readers, you probably know your cholesterol levels,and you might even recall your last blood pressure reading.
 But what about your blood sugar levels?
 Do you know your A1C?
 Just as importantly, do you know how to maintain healthy levels of blood sugar (also known as glucose)?

 If not, don’t be embarrassed.
-I blame the medical establishment’s obsession with cholesterol levels – even though those figures are far from the whole story on heart health.
-But nearly every day, I am reminded of how little attention most people pay to blood sugar numbers – until they become insulin resistant (also known as pre-diabetic) or develop full-blown diabetes.
+The medical establishment’s obsession with cholesterol levels—even though those figures are far from the whole story on heart health—is largely to blame for how little attention most people pay to blood sugar numbers.
+That is, until they become insulin resistant (also known as prediabetic) or develop full-blown diabetes.

-As a practicing physician, I see plenty of indications that glucose management is a problem.
-Excess weight, especially around the waist, is one red flag.
-But I check all my patients’ glucose levels because an individual of normal weight can have glucose management problems, too.
-I look for elevated blood sugar and then check for two or more of these symptoms:
+What are some of the many indications that glucose management is a problem?
+Excess weight, especially around the waist, is one common red flag.
+However, we recommend all readers check their glucose levels because individuals of normal weight can have glucose management problems, too.
+On top of elevated blood sugar, be on the lookout for two or more of these symptoms:

 - Extreme thirst

 - High levels of triglycerides (a fat found in the bloodstream)

 - Cravings for carbohydrates and sweets